To support our incredible community, Special Olympics BC is committed to creating virtual coach education opportunities and resources!

 - Your first virtual coaching session

 - Three free tools for virtual coaching (Please note: This document discusses the free version of Zoom, but does not mention the fact that in free Zoom use, many calls are capped at 40 minutes.)

 Required for Special Olympics BC

-Among the courses that can be completed online during this time are:
+Among the other courses that can be completed online are:

 - Special Olympics Canada Volunteer Orientation – free and can be completed anytime – please click here

-- NCCP Making Ethical Decisions (MED) course – please visit viaSport British Columbia’s events calendar to find available courses, and please contact SOBC Sport Coordinator Christopher Delahunty (details below) to discuss fee options.
+- NCCP Making Ethical Decisions (MED) course – please visit viaSport British Columbia’s events calendar to find available courses, and please contact SOBC's Lois McNary (details below) to discuss fee options.

 The National Coaching Certification Program (NCCP) and Special Olympics Canada (SOC) have online modules designed to enhance coaches’ skills and abilities.
 These modules are accessible through your online NCCP account in the eLearning section.